-Besides being just plane fun, there are two really good reasons to incorporate animation in your PowerPoint presentation.
+Besides being just plain fun, there are two really good reasons to incorporate animation in your PowerPoint presentation.

-- it can help you control the pace of your presentation be incorporating time based points of action
+- it can help you control the pace of your presentation by incorporating time-based points of action

 - and it greatly improves the appearance of and interest in the content on your slides

 This can be achieved by incorporating a number of elements within a slide or even in how you transition from one slide to the next.
 Both of these are types of animation.
 Let's start with slide transition.